yrutschle/sslh/doc/config.md

 This makes it easier to use the server's logs, and potential IP-based banning ability.

-Set up can get complicated, so it has it's own [document](tproxy.md).
+Set up can get complicated, so it has its own [document](tproxy.md).

 Systemd Socket Activation
 -------------------------